InfectedDuck/Sudoku-Solver-In-C-using-various-methods/README.md

 ### License

-This project is licensed under the **Apache License** – see the LICENSE file for details.
+This project is licensed under the **Apache-2.0 license** – see the LICENSE file for details.